linz/imagery/README.md

 Toitū Te Whenua owns and maintains a public bucket which is sponsored and shared via the [Registry of Open Data on AWS](https://registry.opendata.aws/nz-imagery/) `s3://nz-imagery` in `ap-southeast-2`.

-Using the [AWS CLI](https://aws.amazon.com/cli/) anyone can access all of the imagery mentioned inside of this repository.
+Using the [AWS CLI](https://aws.amazon.com/cli/) anyone can access all of the imagery specified in this repository.

 ```
 aws s3 ls --no-sign-request s3://nz-imagery/